 The Atrium has become the hub for the Haslam College of Business.
 As such, the Atrium is an ideal location for student recruitment and for information dissemination.
 It is also an ideal place to welcome visiting groups to our college.
 Groups wishing to use it for these or similar purposes may reserve space in the Atrium through the Dean’s Office.
-The college’s Administrative Services Manager coordinates arrangements.
 Except under unusual circumstances, only one organization may use the Atrium on any given day.

 The Atrium is also an excellent location for dinners and special receptions.
-For example, every fall the college hosts its Alumni Recognition Gala and MBA graduation receptions in the Atrium.
+For example, the Atrium is used for HCB commencement receptions.
 These events require special accommodations including closing parts of the building, and limiting the use of other parts.
 Because of the disruption of usual operations, events of this sort are kept to a minimum.
 Arrangements for these events occur through the Dean’s Office and require approval by the Dean.

 The Terrace and Plaza